cu-mkp/sandbox/docs/sp23_nelkin-nesya_final-project_candles.md

-#  Candles Making and Breaking Boundaries in Early Modern Jewish and Christian Ritual
+#  Candles: Making and Breaking Boundaries in Early Modern Jewish and Christian Ritual

-Nesya Nelkin
+>Nesya Nelkin<br/>

-Spring 2023
+>Spring 2023<br/>

-HIST GU4962: Making and Knowing in Early Modern Europe: Hands-On History
+>HIST GU4962: Making and Knowing in Early Modern Europe: Hands-On History

 Candles and their materials are ubiquitous in BnF Ms. Fr.
 640. The author-practitioner suggests their use in activities as far-ranging as melting and cutting glass, smoking molds, to burning off small hairs from animals to be life-cast, to catching birds.[^1] Beeswax and tallow (made by rendering suet, the organ fat of beef, lamb, or mutton), both very versatile substances and common candle materials, appear even more frequently, for purposes including molding, healing, food preservation, and portraiture.[^2] The author-practitioner hints only obliquely at sacramental uses of wax,[^3] and makes no mention of the ritual functions of tallow or candles themselves.
 However, his concern for the material properties and artisanal uses of wax, tallow, and candles cannot be read outside of a broader context in which these materials and objects were associated with a complex range of theological and symbolic meanings.
 This paper discusses the ritual uses of wax and tallow candles among Jews and Christians in early modern Europe, focusing specifically on the ways that candles served to establish, mediate, and break down boundaries between spaces, times, and religious communities, and on the particular significance of candles in the ritual lives of women.